Rolling post, begun April 2016

 Given the risk of ‘in-country’ controls being even more pronounced in NI, and given the potential ‘back-door’ problem, the report recommended that the CTA be legally underpinned and that continued EU freedom of movement into NI and across the CTA should be considered as an option.

-However, given the government’s assurance that there’ll be no border in the Irish Sea, wouldn’t that be a front door to continued mass EU migration to mainland UK?
+However, given the government’s assurance that there’d be no border in the Irish Sea, wouldn’t that be a front door to continued mass EU migration to mainland UK?

 Perhaps the back door – and the front door – could be closed by giving Northern Ireland back to the Irish.
 The self-styled Unionists – who want to keep Northern Ireland within the UK, but couldn’t actually care less about the UK – would object for a while, but they’d be fine.